mWater/minimongo/README.md

 ## Usage

-Minimongo is designed to be used with browserify (very useful!).
+Minimongo is designed to be used with browserify.

 ```javascript